Nexumi/csc215-practice-problems/PGK13_Arrays_PracticeProblems/squareAverage/README.md

 <hr>

 - Problem 1: Create a method that takes in an array and squares each element in the array.
-- Pre-problem 2: What will the average method return?
-No IDE, calculate by hand (or with a calculator) before attempting Problem 2.
 - Problem 2: Create a method that takes the array from Problem 1, and calculate the average.

 ```java